OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

   ```

 So we inherit from our **HtmlElement** type, then we create the shadow dom by using base.attachShadow and we get a reference to the #root element in a lazy manner.
 The reason we do it lazily because at this point the element is not yet available.
-In the do block, we set up our shadow root and attach an event listener.
+Then in the do block, we set up our shadow root and attach an event listener.
 And then we have **isVisible** virtual property.
 Remember we use virtual properties to avoid name mangling by fable.
 We have a **close** function that can be used to close our modal window programmatically from JS and then we do the actual rendering in the **render** function.